 Moving one attribute above another can be performed by right mouse clicking on the attribute and selecting Promote or Demote.
 This moves the attribute above or below where it is currently in the virtual hierarchy.

 One of the differentiators for Forecast Pro TRAK is the easy accessibility of forecast statistics and other details that are available in the application, one example being within the Forecast Report that is shown here.

 Forecast Pro TRAK has a nice comment field, which can be seen at the bottom of this screenshot.
-This is the new trend in many enterprise software applications.
+This is a new trend in many enterprise software applications.
 Salesforce’s platform has a functionality called chatter, which is a more sophisticated version of this comment field and allows for multiple comments and comment tracking as in a blog comment area.
 This type of functionality can partially replace email and reduce the need for emails.
-It is a major productivity issue to have this commenting in any shared application.
+It is a significant productivity issue to have this commenting in any shared application.

 Forecast Pro TRAK has all the forecasting methods that one would expect including best-fit functionality.
 Forecast Pro TRAK offers collaboration functionality as well at around $1400 per collaborator for more than 11 licenses.
 This broadens out the use of Forecast Pro TRAK within a buyer and for instance would allow sales to enter their forecasts directly into the Forecast Pro TRAK application, without requiring that they have the full application license.
-This is a major productivity enhancer for buyers, allowing collaborators to get out of using spreadsheets and make their adjustments directly in the application.
+This is a significant productivity enhancer for buyers, allowing collaborators to get out of using spreadsheets and make their adjustments directly in the application.
 These collaboration licenses can be used to obtain input from supply chain partners as well.